Last Updated on May 7, 2022 by Shaun Snapp

 Did it occur to ASUG that these other vendors are also “partners” with these customers in the same way that SAP is a “partner”?
 The term partner is just misleading.
 SAP, as with Oracle, expects to get paid by their customers.
 Therefore, these are customers and SAP, and Oracle is vendors.
 This reframing of customer/vendor relationships as partnering is a highly inaccurate way to describe entities that pay and that are paid.
 Partners frequently team up to service another customer together.
 Partners often don’t transfer funds for goods and services.

 The words in the English language have already been created to explain these relationships.
-Furthermore, many customers have had SAP as a vendor and have also had Oracle, IBM, or Microsoft as vendors.
+Furthermore, many customers have had SAP as a vendor and have also had Oracle, IBM, or Microsoft.
 Why is this logic to move more business over to one vendor versus the other?

 What is the TCO of HANA?

-Something that ASUG may be interested in knowing is that they think a 7% increase over two years is high.
+ASUG may be interested in knowing that they think a 7% increase over two years is high.
 They should read the Brightwork HANA TCO Study, which estimates that HANA is more than 2x the TCO of “AnyDB.”

-The question is how much is SAP backing off of its approach of trying to replace Oracle with HANA.
+How much is SAP backing off of its approach of trying to replace Oracle with HANA?
 SAP is continuing to provide false information to customers regarding compatibility to push out database vendors from SAP customers, as alleged in the Teradata complaint.

 “On information and belief, SAP has also more recently begun significantly